-Nelson P. Moe is the chief information officer (CIO) of the commonwealth and leads the Virginia Information Technologies Agency.
-He was appointed by Gov. Terry McAuliffe effective June 8, 2015 and reappointed by Gov. Ralph Northam on March 28, 2018.
+Nelson P. Moe is the chief information officer (CIO) of the Commonwealth of Virginia and leads the Virginia Information Technologies Agency (VITA).
+He was appointed by then-Gov. Terry McAuliffe on June 8, 2015 and reappointed by Gov. Ralph Northam on March 28, 2018.

 Moe holds a bachelor's degree in applied mathematics from the U.S. Naval Academy and graduate engineering degrees from both The Catholic University and George Washington University.